 Key Points to Take Away

-1. The falling wedge pattern is a frequently occurring chart pattern in forex trading that appears at the end of a bullish trend or during a bullish trend
+1. The falling wedge pattern is a frequently occurring chart pattern that appears at the end of a bullish trend or during a bullish trend

 2. The pattern can signal a trend reversal or continuation, depending on the condition in the market